hems/bfx-api-client-generator/README.md

 ## ~ bfx-client-generator

-The Bitfinex client generator is a multi purpose template rendering machine
+The Bitfinex client generator is a multi purpose template rendering machine, it's built with the goal of generating bitfinex api clients for multiple programming languages

 ### ~ usage